James Golka: Bishop of Colorado Springs

-Pope Francis appointed Golka as bishop for the Diocese of Colorado Springs on April 30, 2021.
+Pope Francis appointed Golka bishop of the Diocese of Colorado Springs on April 30, 2021.
 On June 29, 2021, Golka was consecrated at Holy Apostles Church in Colorado Springs by Archbishop Samuel J. Aquila, with Bishops Joseph G. Hanefeldt, and Michael Sheridan serving as co-consecrators.

 In November 2022, after the mass shooting at the Club Q nightclub in Colorado Springs in which five people died, Golka expressed his concern that LGBTQ individuals had been targeted by the shooter.

+Metropolitan Archbishop of Denver

+Pope Leo XIV appointed Golka as metropolitan archbishop for the Metropolitan Archdiocese of Denver on February 7, 2026.
+He was installed on March 25, 2026.